-In 2020, I had an on-camera interview with the editor of Entrepreneur magazine Jason Feifer.
+A little while ago, I had an on-camera interview with the editor of Entrepreneur magazine Jason Feifer.
 The interview was posted on the magazine’s website along with links back to mine.
 That interview brought a lot of traffic and inquiry to my website both nationally and locally.
-Essentially it sent a ton of publicity my way.
+Essentially, it sent a ton of publicity my way.
 And though that opportunity might have seemed super random from the outside looking in, I knew that it was the result of some very intentional efforts.

 When I started Prose & Pens, I had no contacts and no network.
 I’d just left a career in education and everything and everyone I knew was also left there.
 To say I was building from scratch was an understatement.